unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 of "faking till you make" with a broken test and then fix in its context.
 Its how I chose to approach the development before writing this article.

-# Features

-• Detects all connected components of `*` characters using DSU.

-• Computes the minimum bounding box for each component.

-• Filters for the largest non-overlapping bounding box.

-• Optionally returns all non-overlapping boxes in sorted order.

-• Handles malformed input with a clear `Error` output.

-• Efficient for large grids (10,000 × 10,000).

 # Acceptance Criteria

 This console app takes input from stdin with the following properties: